Want to get a credit card when you're on a pension or retired? Compare your options and learn how to apply here.

 If your previous credit card application has been rejected, don’t immediately apply for another one.
 Instead, consider why you weren’t accepted.
 If you hadn’t organised the necessary documents, confirm which ones you’re missing before applying again.
 If you were rejected because of your credit history, you’ll need to take some time to improve your credit score before applying again.

 Learn how to improve your credit score here.
 If you’re retired or on a pension, there are a variety of credit card options to choose from.
-However, as you’ll need to meet some extra terms and conditions, it’s important to conduct your research before applying.
-If you follow this guide, confirm that you meet the eligibility requirements and organise your documents, you should have no trouble receiving approval.
+However, as you’ll need to meet some extra terms and conditions, it’s important to do your research and compare a range of cards so you can apply for one that fits your circumstances and needs.

 How likely would you be to recommend finder to a friend or colleague?